slay419/Slackr/Teamwork3.md

 > ## Reflection

 ## Introduction

-The Master Branch team has successfully completed Iteration 3, fulfilling all required objectives and outstanding tasks to an exemplary benchmark.
+The Master Branch team has successfully completed Iteration 3, fulfilling all major objectives and outstanding tasks to an exemplary benchmark.
 Further yet, this iteration marks the end of COMP1531's group project, to which we present our solution.
-Although not unique, is developed to a standard that the team proudly supports and has worked together for many weeks to assemble and display.
+Although not unique, it was developed to a standard that the team proudly supports and has worked together for many weeks to assemble and display.

 ## Communication
 *Communication permits a common vision to transcend expectations and become reality*